Ethernet cables come in all shapes and sizes. Here's what you need to know

 Cat 3 and Cat 5

 Both Cat 3 and Cat 5 Ethernet cables are, at this point, obsolete.
-It’s not unheard of to find Cat 5 cables still in use, but you shouldn’t even think about trying to buy either of these Ethernet cables.
-They’re slow, and nobody makes them anymore.
+You’ll still find Cat 5 cables in use, but you should avoid them altogether.
+They’re slow and discontinued.

 Cat 5e

 The “e” in Cat 5e stands for “enhanced.”
-There are no physical differences between Cat 5 and Cat 5e cables, but 5e Ethernet is built under more stringent testing standards to eliminate crosstalk — i.e., the unwanted transfer of signals between communication channels.
-Cat 5e is currently the most common type of Ethernet cable, mainly due to its low production cost and ability to support faster speeds than the original Cat 5 cables.
+There are no physical differences between Cat 5 and Cat 5e cables.
+However, manufacturers build Cat 5e cables under more stringent testing standards to eliminate unwanted signal transfers between communication channels (crosstalk).
+Cat 5e is currently the most commonly used cable, mainly due to its low production cost and support for speeds faster than Cat 5 cables.

 Cat 6

-Cat 6 cables support much higher bandwidths than Cat 5 and Cat 5e cables, but they’re also more expensive.
-Cat 6 cables are more tightly wound than their predecessors, and are often outfitted with foil or braided shielding.
-This shielding protects the twisted pairs of wires inside the Ethernet cable, helping to prevent crosstalk and noise interference.
-Cat 6 cables can technically support speeds up to 10 Gbps, but can only do so for up to 55 meters.
+Cat 6 cables support higher bandwidths than Cat 5 and Cat 5e cables.
+They’re more tightly wound too and often outfitted with foil or braided shielding.
+This shielding protects the twisted pairs of wires inside the Ethernet cable, which helps prevent crosstalk and noise interference.
+Cat 6 cables technically support speeds up to 10 Gbps, but only do so for up to 55 meters.
+That speed comes with a price, however, as Cat 6 cables are more expensive than Cat 5 and Cat 5e variants.

 Cat 6a

 The “a” in Cat 6a stands for “augmented.”
-In comparison to the regular Cat 6 cables, 6a cables support twice the maximum bandwidth, and are capable of maintaining higher transmission speeds over longer cable lengths.
-Cat 6a cables are always shielded, and their sheathing — which is thick enough to eliminate crosstalk completely — makes for a much denser, less flexible cable than Cat 6.
+Cables based on this standard are a step up from Cat 6 versions by supporting twice the maximum bandwidth.
+They’re also capable of maintaining higher transmission speeds over longer cable lengths.
+Cat 6a cables are always shielded, and their sheathing — which is thick enough to completely eliminate crosstalk — makes for a much denser, less flexible cable than Cat 6.

 Cat 7

-Cat 7 cables utilize the newest widely available Ethernet technology, and support higher bandwidths and significantly faster transmission speeds than Cat 6 cables.
-They’re proportionally more expensive than other Ethernet cables, though their performance reflects their premium price tag.
-Cat 7 cables are capable of reaching up to 100 Gbps at a range of 15 meters, making them an excellent choice for connecting modems or routers directly to your devices.
-Cat 7 cables are always shielded, and use a modified GigaGate45 connector, which is backward compatible with regular Ethernet ports.
+Cat 7 cables support higher bandwidths and significantly faster transmission speeds than Cat 6 cables by utilizing the newest widely available Ethernet technology.
+They’re proportionally more expensive than other Ethernet cables, though their performance translates to a premium price tag.
+Cat 7 cables reach up to 100 Gbps at a range of 15 meters, making them an excellent choice for connecting modems or routers directly to your devices.
+Cat 7 cables are always shielded and use a modified GigaGate45 connector, which is backward compatible with regular Ethernet ports.

 Cat 7a

-Although not widely available and with few supporting networking hardware options, Cat 7a currently offers the highest-specification Ethernet cables you can buy.
-Although the transmission speed is no different than that of Cat 7, Cat 7a cables offer a more than 50 percent improvement in overall bandwidth, which in certain settings may be useful.
-They are far more expensive than any other options though, and so they should only really be considered in very niche cases.
+Cat 7a currently offers the highest-specification Ethernet cables you can buy, but it’s not widely available and offers only a few supporting networking hardware options.
+Even more, the transmission speed is no different than Cat 7, yet Cat 7a cables improve the overall bandwidth — more than 50 percent.
+This improvement may be useful in some instances, but Cat 7a cables are far more expensive than any other option.
+Consider using Cat 7a only in very niche cases.

 Cat 8